yecs1999/cs137_proj1/README.md

 <h1>How To Run (Requirements)</h1>
 1. Go to http://circinus-28.ics.uci.edu:8080/project1/ <br>
-2. Set your mailto: default program to preferred mail client: gmail, mail on windows 10, etc. <br>
+2. Set your mailto: default program to preferred mail client: highly recommend not using in browser client, use external mail client like Mail for Windows or Apple Mail for Mac<br>
-3. If using gmail, as default program ensure you are logged in with the gmail account you want to use in another tab <br>
 <h1>Main Page</h1>
   Requirement 1: See the Sidebar <br>
   Requirement 2, 3, 4: See the Car Table <br>